 I really enjoy computers.
-I love teaching people what I have learned over the past 20 years.
+I love teaching people what I have learned over the past several years.
 I am college educated and have multiple computer certifications.
 However, most of what I know (that really matters) I taught myself.
 There is no real substitute for experience.

 There is always a cybercriminal (hacker, script kiddie, etc.) awake somewhere in the world thinking of a new way to steal personal information, creating a new virus, scam or someway to get your money.
 My goal with this blog is to keep people aware of what is going on and share tips and information they can use to keep their computers and data safe.